This summary of age discrimination law in Peru has been prepared by Estudio Olaechea, the Ius Laboris member for Peru: www.esola.com.pe.

-Age discrimination in Peru is protected by the Constitution.
-Article 2.2 of the Peruvian Constitution says:
+Age discrimination is protected by the Peruvian Constitution (Constitution).
+Article 2.2 of the Constitution says:

 “Every person has the right to equality before the law.
 No person shall be discriminated on the basis of origin, race, gender, language, religion, opinion, economic situation or any other reason” (e.g. age of the person).

 Article 23 of the Political Constitution of Peru goes on to state:

 “The State prioritises its attention to work in its different forms and provides special protection for working mothers, minors and persons with disabilities.”

 There has been some development in legislation by Article 22 of the “Child and Adolescent Code” which recognises the right of adolescent to work within the restrictions of the law, provided that there is no economic exploitation and that their activities do not involve any risk or danger which might affect their education or cause harm to their physical or mental health, spiritual, moral or social development.
 The law covers those aged 12 to 17.

 Furthermore, Law 27270 “Law against Acts of Discrimination” prohibits any discriminatory treatment due to age, among other conditions.

 Law No. 30490 establishes the rights of the elderly to equal opportunity, non-discrimination in any public or private place, and to actively participate in the employment sphere, among others.
 Law No. 28983 provides that job offers may not contain requirements that constitute discrimination, annulment or alteration of equality of opportunity or treatment.